MicrosoftDocs/defender-docs/defender-endpoint/mac-install-with-intune.md

 Download [netfilter.mobileconfig](https://raw.githubusercontent.com/microsoft/mdatp-xplat/master/macos/mobileconfig/profiles/netfilter.mobileconfig) from [GitHub repository](https://github.com/microsoft/mdatp-xplat/tree/master/macos/mobileconfig/profiles).

 > [!IMPORTANT]
-> Only one .mobileconfig (plist) for Network Filter is supported.
-Adding multiple Network Filters will lead to network connectivity issues on the macOS'es.
-Not MDE on macOS specific.
+> Only one `.mobileconfig` (plist) for Network Filter is supported.
+Adding multiple Network Filters leads to network connectivity issues on Mac.
+This issue is not specific to Defender for Endpoint on macOS.

 To configure your network filter:

 1. Under **Configuration profiles**, select **Create Profile**.